- Research found that obese people tend to carry the influenza A virus for longer than their normal-weight counterparts.

-Interestingly, there is no evidence seen in the research that obesity has a similar effect on the flu in children.
+Interestingly, there is also no evidence seen in the research that obesity has a similar effect on the flu in children.
 The findings do correlate, however, with earlier research that showed obesity can have an effect on flu severity.
 A 2013 study at the Massachusetts Department of Public Health in Jamaica Plain found that obesity is an independent risk factor for severe cases of influenza during outbreaks.2 Cocoros, Noelle M.; et al. “Obesity as a risk factor for severe influenza-like illness.”
 Influenza and Other Respiratory Viruses.
 20 August 2013.
 Accessed 9 August 2018. http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4177795/.

 So, what does this all mean for you?
-If you are overweight or obese, it means you might want to start altering your lifestyle and losing weight now, well in advance of flu season.
+If you are overweight or obese, it means you might want to start altering your lifestyle and losing weight to prepare for your next cold or flu.
 Of course, the flu isn’t the only reason you should shed excess pounds.
 It also means you are more likely to catch a milder case of it and be sick for a shorter period of time.

-We tend to think of the flu as just another fall and winter bug we need to avoid.
-But the flu can be extremely serious, particularly in the elderly and those with chronic conditions, and can lead to complications including pneumonia, seizures, and death.
+Until recently, most thought of the flu as just another fall and winter bug we need to avoid.
+But as we have learned, the flu can be extremely serious, particularly in the elderly and those with chronic conditions, and can lead to complications including pneumonia, seizures, and death.